OpenSignLabs/OpenSign/docs/docs/self-host/docker/run-locally.md

 # Build Local Environment

-Command to build project -
-- Execute `make build`

-Command to run project -
+Command to build & run project (make sure that you have docker install and running) -
-- Execute `make run`
+- Execute `make build``

+Note: this command only works on linux and mac.
+If you want to run it in windows use [WSL system](https://youtu.be/1kFFwknneD8?si=FKriXPwFqZPLUagI).